-Another penny dropped whilst on my travels about how what we value might be perceived as different to what others value or see, even when it’s the same thing.
+I find it interesting how what we value might be perceived as different to what others value, even when it’s the same thing.
 Similarly, that how we demonstrate what we value can say a lot about us.

 Much as I like the time I spend with my family on holiday, I like to seek some time and space with a beer or coffee where take in sky and clouds and have a good think.
 I call it ‘holiday head space’.

 I need to let thoughts come and go, see what sticks or what I can let go with the clouds.
 It’s partly how I relax.

 This year I went to Zakopane in Poland and then had a few days in Krakow.
 What surprised me, and I acknowledge my ignorance here, I expected more information to be translated into English.

 When we were in Krakow we went to the Castle and Cathedral.
 There happened to be a Leonardo da Vinci on show; The Lady with an Ermine.

-It wasn’t on my bucket list but for 80p equivalent I thought why not?
+It wasn’t on my bucket list but for 80p equivalent entry I thought why not?

 Heavy security, dimmed lighting, humidifiers and restricted viewing meant the experience of how the painting was presented and accessed appeared more of a feature than the painting itself.
 There was also a mismatched value between the entry fee and the painting which was probably worth 10s of £millions.

 How could something so potentially impactful have such a mismatched explanation, limited translation and promotion which then created something potentially less credible.
 Perhaps the entry fee was about bringing art to the masses which is fair enough but the limited promotion didn’t appear to help.